adrientaudiere/MiscMetabar/paper.md

 `dada2` [@Callahan:2016] (http://bioconductor.org/packages/release/bioc/html/dada2.html) provides a clustering method highly cited and recommended [@Pauvert:]. `dada2` also supply tools to complete pipeline of metabarcoding analysis including chimera detection and taxonomic assignation. `phyloseq` [@McMurdie:2013] (http://bioconductor.org/packages/release/bioc/html/phyloseq.html) facilitate metagenomics analysis by providing a way to stock data (the `phyloseq` class) and both graphical and statistical functions.

+The phyloseq package introduce the S4-class object (class physeq).
+S4-class object that contains  (i) a OTU-samples matrix,  (ii) a taxonomic table,  (iii) a sample metadata table as well as a two optionnal slot for (iv) phylogenetic tree and (v) reference sequences.

 Some packages already extend the phyloseq packages.
 For instance the `microbiome` package [@Lahti2017] (https://microbiome.github.io/) propose some scripts and functions to manipulate microbiome data sets.
 The `speedyseq` package [@mclaren2020] provides faster versions of phyloseq's plotting and taxonomic merging functions, some of which are used in MiscMetabar.
+The package [phylosmith](https://schuyler-smith.github.io/phylosmith/) [Smith2019](https://joss.theoj.org/papers/10.21105/joss.01442) already offers some functions to extend and facilitate the use of the phyloseq packages.

 Others packages (e.g. the `mia` package) extend a recent data structure using the `TreeSummarizedExperiment` package [@]  to facilitate phylogenetic tree analysis and to benefits from the comprehensive Bioconductor ecosystem of the `SummarizedExperiment` family.